cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Changed std dev to an int so run_all_tests and func test give the same result.

 Changed miniconda to micromamba in style_check test in unit_test.yml file to make the execution of the test faster.

+- Homework 6:

+Added snakefile, hist.py, get_data.py, and countries.txt, moved them to src folder.

+Changed get_data so that it retrieves data relating to food consumption per household from Agrofood_co2_emission.csv file.

+Changed hist.py to make a plot instead of a histogram, showing the year as the x axis and the quantity of food consumption as the y axis.
+This graph shows how food consumption has changed in a country between 1990 and 2020.
+The countries.txt currently has United States of America, Mexico, Canada and Japan.
+Each plot shows the different rates of food consumption in the countries.

+Added funtional tests for hist.py and get_data.py.

+Changed yml test to incorporate new func tests.